logicalclocks/hopsworks/docs/compute/python.md

 ##Listing installed libraries

 The list of installed libraries is displayed on the page.
-It is possible to filter based on the name and package manager to find a particular library.
+It is possible to filter based on the name and package manager to search for a particular library.

 <p align="center">
   <figure>